arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Compare this piece of clarity and versatility to a parsing nightmare happening in some popular packages.

 Why it becomes such a nightmare?
+A good question.

 - parameters depend on each other in a non-trivial way.
-  Different model &mdash; different parameters.
+  Different model &rarr; different parameters.
+Added a model &mdash; update CLI
 - there should be a way to associate parameters with a group they come from
   - is this parameter for architecture? for an optimizer? for dataset?
 - at some point second model appears (hi GANs!), and possibly a second optimizer, several types of datasets... now you need to support all of that in CLI
-- validation logic that capable of handling all these scenarios would be huge, buggy and not helpful at all.
+- validation logic that capable of handling all these scenarios would be huge, buggy and not helpful at all

+**CLIs don't scale up well**.
+They work well only when you can decompose things into simpler components 'each doing one job'.
+That said, never seen anyone trying to turn a network layer into a separate CLI call.

 ## Looking forward

 In the bright future of programming there will be more natural bridges between different languages.
-With growing capabilities for [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)), it will be easier to invoke particular functions from other languages without going to CLI.
+With growing capabilities for [reflection](https://en.wikipedia.org/wiki/Reflection_(computer_programming)), it will be easier to invoke particular functions from other languages without intermediate bash calls.

 By not writing CLI logic you make code future-proof.
 Different utilities already can convert functions to REST API (in future we may use some other network APIs like gRCP).